MIGarciaHernandez/MIGarciaHernandez/README.md

 - Quantum Machine Learning
 - Photonic Quantum Systems
 - High Energy Physics
 - AI for scientific applications
+- Physics of Materials

 ---

 ## Background
-- PhD in Applied Physics & Materials Engineering
+- PhD in Physics
+- PhD in Quantum programming (on going)
 - MSc in Artificial Intelligence
 - MSc in Aeronautical Engineering
 - MSc in Physics